China's coffee demand is growing explosively.

 This price increase reflects two main factors:

 Demand for premium coffee is growing rapidly.
 Chinese consumers are increasingly interested in high-quality coffee, especially Arabica and processed Robusta coffee.
-Major coffee chains such as Starbucks, Luckin Coffee and domestic Chinese brands are focusing on the specialty coffee segment, driving demand for imported products of better quality.
+Large coffee chains such as Starbucks, Luckin Coffee and domestic Chinese brands are focusing on the specialty coffee segment, driving demand for imported products of better quality.

 Vietnam's coffee market share in China grows strongly